-It’s easy to fall into habits of spending time on sites such as Selfridges and Net-A-Porter, but with a bit of research you can easily find small boutique stores in your area that have the same concept but on a smaller sustainable level.
+It’s easy to fall into habits of spending time on sites such as Selfridges and Farfetch, but with a bit of research you can easily find small boutique stores in your area that have the same concept but on a smaller sustainable level.
 Some London based stores like this include inNEOSs and 50m.

 A huge issue I’ve also started facing is the struggle to trust a brand or company when the word ‘sustainable’ gets thrown about.
 When you hear huge climate activists & fashion designers such as Stella McCartney and Vivienne Westwood preaching about the environment and making political statements in their campaigns and catwalks, I can’t help but feel deceived.
 These are two designers who are still mass-producing clothes, some of which aren’t sustainably made (I’m talking about those VW jelly shoes that I spotted in Singapore).
 Vivienne Westwood’s Asian market is a completely different ball game to what she preaches to the Westerners – why isn’t that spoken about?
 And Stella McCartney has recently been outed for using a manufacturer who seriously underpays their staff, which is unethical, and that goes against the sustainability code for me.

 ‘Sustainable’ is a word that’s become used so loosely by many designers, which brings us to the new term ‘Greenwashing’, something H&M have been criticised for with their conscious collection.
 This means promoting the sustainable side of a brand/company, whilst dismissing any existing issues such as mass production, unethical manufacturing and the continued use of unsustainable materials.
 It’s easy, though, to out a fast-fashion company like H&M, but many designers seem to have got away without a scratch.
 This is why I’ve found myself turning towards the small brands more than ever before, and only trusting companies who are completely transparent with their production.
-In a world that is getting scarily close to reaching a point complete self-destruction, industries like the fashion industry need to drastically step up their game, and preaching and pretending about sustainability is not going to cut it.
+In a world that is getting scarily close to reaching a point of complete self-destruction, industries like the fashion industry need to drastically step up their game, and preaching and pretending about sustainability is not going to cut it.

 We need to start thinking more deeply into what we buy and who we buy from.
 A product may be made out of recycled materials, but is the brand still causing concern for the environment?
 Do we know enough about that brand to feel reassured that they’re sustainable?
 If you don’t, don’t buy.
 That’s your simple 2020 resolution right there.